jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Samugi.md

 ![[IconMonk.png|right|150]]
 ## Prior Events
+Signed a lease for a shitty apartment in [[New Calim]] on Fey Paper ([[13 - 12162023|Session 13]]).

+Spent one night working at the [[Clockwork Devices|Clockwork Factory]] where the sentinels were made ([[21 - 02102024|Session 21]]).

+Samugi spent time in battle tinkering with a Clockwork troll and starts to have a higher understanding of clockwork devices built by Solonor ([[26 - 03172024|Session 26]]).

 ## Current Events
 The demon Oni that Samugi knew attacked him in the [[Delmiri Desert]] and told Samugi that he would take away what he found most precious.
 (Session [[06 - 10292023|06]] and [[07- 11052023|07]]).

-Signed a lease for a shitty apartment in [[New Calim]] on Fey Paper ([[13 - 12162023|Session 13]]).

-Spent one night working at the [[Clockwork Devices|Clockwork Factory]] where the sentinels were made ([[21 - 02102024|Session 21]]).

-Samugi spent time in battle tinkering with a Clockwork troll and starts to have a higher understanding of clockwork devices built by Solonor ([[26 - 03172024|Session 26]]).

-Carrying around a large metal tube that carries his clockwork soul astral defender.
+Carries around a large metal tube that carries his clockwork soul astral defender.
 Feels he is being haunted by a faceless presence that follows him wherever he goes.

 His power was pivotal in the battle against the [[Phaerimm]] on the groups travel to Valendri.
 Upon grabbing the Staff of Rivers and Wind, he had a vision of defeating [[Aurunat, The Inevitable]] and then confronting [[Ironsoul]] in a cave in the desert ([[39 - 06162024|Session 39]]).
+Once the group found Ironsoul and defeated him, he gave his silks to Samugi.

 ### Description and Characteristics
 Mellow older gnome, nimble and quick.
 Enjoys gnome clover and having conversations with wise people.
 Very adept at tinkering.